weldish/1D_Two_Stage_Bin_Packing_Algorithms/README.md

 ## Item-Centric algorithms.

-Item-centric algorithms pack items sequentially into bins selected accroding the algorithm.
+Item-centric algorithms pack items sequentially into bins selected accroding to the algorithm.
 FF, FFD, BF, BFD, WF, WFD are some examples of Item-Centric algorithms.

 ## Multi-Bin Pairing algorithms.